ingallslab/Cells2Vec/README.md

  - Scikit-learn (`sklearn`) v1.3.0;
  - XGBoost (`xgboost`) v1.7.5.

 This code should execute correctly with updated versions of these packages.
-Use the `requirments.txt` file to install these, except the `cellmodeller-ingallslab` package.
+Use the `requirments.txt` file to install these, except the `cellmodeller-ingallslab` package. \

+Below is one of many ways to setup a Virtual environment: After cloning the repo, using a terminal session `mkdir env` \
+ `cd env`\
+ `virtualenv .` \
+   `cd ..` \
+`source env/bin/activate` \
+ `pip install -r requirements.txt`

 ## Datasets